sarthakagrawal927/dev_learning/databases/cmu/lec-05.md

 ### Buffer Pool Bypass

 The sequential scan operator will not store fetched pages in the buffer pool to avoid overhead.
-Used when I that I won't be needing the data in near future - no need to pollute the cache, nor check the page table or buffer pool.
+Used when we know that we won't be needing the data in near future - no need to pollute the cache, nor check the page table or buffer pool.
 Just directly from disk.

 Small amount of memory is allocated to the thread running the query.
 This memory is used to store the pages that are fetched from disk.
 This memory is called the bypass buffer.
 Once its done everything is dropped.